ToposInstitute/RelationalThinking-Book/chp4-schemas-part2.md

 ## 4.5 Summary

-In this chapter we have developed the concept of a schema, a verstaile data structure and the principal way to define things in AlgebraicJulia.
+In this chapter we have developed the concept of a schema, a versatile data structure and the principal way to define things in AlgebraicJulia.
 In the next chapter we will put this idea to a specific use, characterizing a certain kind of graph relationship as a schema.
 In subsequent chapters that relationship will give us a way to manipulate graphs without having to worry about the `DANGLING EDGE CONDITION`.

 ## Footnotes and References